ECAC Capacity-Building Programme for Aviation Security

 ECAC capacity-building activities comprise, but are not limited to:

-- multilateral workshops on issues of common interest to all Member States (e.g. unpredictability, security culture, risk management, security equipment and technology);
+- multilateral workshops on issues of common interest to all Member States (e.g. security culture, risk management, security equipment and technology, training and certification of security personnel);

 - standardised tools and procedures such as model aviation security programmes;